WhySooooFurious/Ultimate-Sideloading-Guide/docs/translation.md

 3. **Send your files**

-   - Zip up your files if you can and submit them on Discord directly
+   - Zip up your files if you can and submit them on Discord or GitHub!

 4. **The End!**